SBS - You're In a World of Hertz

 Here you will find two numbers.
 When looked at from the right angle, they will provide you the coordinates for Waypoint #3.

 Your choice of equipment here may matter much more than you think.
 I know a few things about equipment and propagation, and was quite surprised at what worked and what didn't!
 The signal here is weak.
 You will no doubt want to move around a bit to improve your chances.
+If you strike out here, find a way to put yourself into a nearby position due NW of the posted coordinates for this waypoint.
 The device you will use for this search operates in a range of 87,500,000 hertz and 107,900,000 hertz.
 Use the information you obtain to navigate to Waypoint #5.

 Here you are looking for a single three digit number smaller than the number 500.
 Divide that number by 1000 and add it to the decimal minutes of both the latitude and longitude that follow to navigate to Waypoint #6: